mdn/content/files/en-us/web/javascript/guide/numbers_and_dates/index.md

 The `JSClock` function first creates a new `Date` object called `time`; since no arguments are given, time is created with the current date and time.
 Then calls to the `getHours`, `getMinutes`, and `getSeconds` methods assign the value of the current hour, minute, and second to `hour`, `minute`, and `second`.

 The following statements build a string value based on the time.
 The first statement creates a variable `temp`.
 Its value is `hour % 12`, which is `hour` in the 12-hour system.
-Then, if the hour is `0`, it gets re-assigned to `12`, so that midnights and noons are displayed as `12:00 A.M.` instead of `0:00 A.M.`.
+Then, if the hour is `0`, it gets re-assigned to `12`, so that midnights and noons are displayed as `12:00` instead of `0:00`.

 The next statement appends a `minute` value to `temp`.
 If the value of `minute` is less than 10, the conditional expression adds a string with a preceding zero; otherwise it adds a string with a demarcating colon.
 Then a statement appends a seconds value to `temp` in the same way.